PyxisSociety/LAssert/README.md

 ## About the author

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am a French computer science engineer.
-I got my diploma at ISIMA, France.
-I made this tool because I did not found a Catch like test tool in C. I hope you will enjoy using it, if you have any comment or advice, do not feel shy and tell me (by posting an issue [here](https://github.com/Klevh/LAssert/issues/new)) !
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I made this tool because I did not found a Catch like test tool in C. I hope you will enjoy using it, and if you have any comment or advice, do not feel shy and tell me (by posting an issue [here](https://github.com/Klevh/LAssert/issues/new)) !
 I will really appreciate it.